FelipeBattistotti/Engi/README.md

 # Engi

-This is my academic project call Engi.
+This is my academic project call Engi.\n
 The present work presents the development of an application prototype for a health operator.
 The application is for use by managers and coordinators of the company's business area.
 Through the use of techniques and concepts of Business Intelligence, this system will help in the